Type 2 Ke-To light tank: Production

 Production commenced in 1944, with 34 units completed by the end of the war.
 No Type 2 Ke-To light tanks are known to have engaged in combat prior to Japan's surrender at the end of World War II.

+Prototype work vehicle

+An experimental "work vehicle" based on the Type 2 Ke-To light tank was produced in 1944.
+The armament consisted of a Type 97 7.7 mm machine gun in a smaller, modified turret.
+It was equipped with a 30kw generator, a flood light for night work and a light crane behind the tower.

 Variant

-The Type 4 Work vehicle was an engineering vehicle produced in 1944 on the chassis of the Type 2 Ke-To light tank.
-It was equipped with a dozer on the front end for use in airfield construction.
-It was also equipped with a 30kw power plant to power tools and had a flood light for night work.
-It is unknown how many were produced.
+The Type 4 work vehicle was an engineering vehicle developed in late 1944 on the chassis of the Type 2 Ke-To light tank.
+It was equipped with a dozer blade on the front end for use in airfield construction.
+It was also equipped with a 30kw generator to power tools and a flood light for night work.
+The exact number produced is not known.